KomyakDevelopment/esx_idleped/README.md

 All peds spawned are invincible and cannot be harmed.
 You can also change the ped model & add another animation.

 # How to use
-In config.lua you can edit the cordinates & model of your desired ped.
+Add the script into your resources file and add ensure esx_idleped in you server.cfg In config.lua you can edit the cordinates & model of your desired ped.

 This is an example of how it might look: